ariankordi/FFL.js/README.md

   - Can be split into non-rendering, WebGL 1.0, and WebGPU.
   - There can be tests for each branch/expected feature, and material class.
   - Tests for matching renders - icon images or model exports would be fantastic.
-* See if the FFL WASM binary can be reduced in size (<70K?).
-  - Biggest dependency is zlib, so consider replacing with a lighter deflate library, or DecompressionStream API?
-  - A "minimal" binary with w/o ninTexUtils, FFLiDatabaseRandom would be good to have as well.
+* Consider a "minimal" WASM binary (<70K?) w/o ninTexUtils, FFLiDatabaseRandom, maybe using DecompressionStream from JS
 * Potentially split code into files.
 This has already been planned, search: `// TODO PATH:`
   - But since the library is just 4000 lines and relatively thin (40 KB as of writing), there's a risk of overcomplication.
 * Make this easier to use as time goes on.
 This includes: solving ambiguities, maybe adding JSDoc @example tags...
 (Like all projects.)